-It costs nothing to create your own eviction letter, but you may need to pay the cost of certified mail delivery to serve the notice to your tenant.
+It costs nothing to create your eviction letter, but you may need to pay the cost of certified mail delivery to serve the notice to your tenant.

-If the eviction goes to court, the average fees will be anywhere from $50 to $200 or more, depending on your state and the specifics of the case.
+If the eviction goes to court, the average fees will be anywhere from $50 to $200 or more, depending on your state and the case’s specifics.

 Where to get a free eviction notice template

 You can download our blank eviction letter, which contains all the clauses you need to start writing your eviction letter.

 Alternatively, you can use our eviction notice form builder to generate a complete eviction letter by answering simple prompts.

 It depends on what state you’re in and your reason for evicting the tenant.
 You need to give the tenant the proper number of days’ notice required by your state, depending upon the nature of their violation.

 While the notice is not a court order to leave, do not ignore it.
 An eviction notice allows the landlord to start the eviction process in court if the tenant cannot resolve the problem and comply with the lease agreement.